rraymondhp/qrac/README.md

 1. The [(3,2)-QRAC](32QRAC.ipynb): encoding 3 bits into 2 qubits.
 The classical RAC has success probability 2/3.
 2. The [(5,2)-QRAC](QRAC_for_5_bits_with_2_qubits.ipynb): encoding 5 bits into 2 qubits.
 No classical RACs can perform this with 2 bits.
 3. The [(7,2)-QRAC](QRAC_for_7_bits_with_2_qubits.ipynb): encoding 7 bits into 2 qubits.
 No classical RACs can perform this with 2 bits.

+### Acknowledgement

+Special thanks to Keita Takeuchi of Univ. of Tokyo for preparing the states and measurements of the (5,2)-QRACs.